Go Ad-Free

 Ritalin and related drugs are a mainstay of treatment for ADHD, but research shows that evidence supporting their use is weak.

-Little Good Evidence That Ritalin Works for ADHD:
+Little Good Evidence That Ritalin Works for ADHD

-Now, a new analysis of 185 randomized controlled trials by the highly regarded and independent Cochrane Review concludes that the evidence of benefit for children with ADHD is poor.
-According to one of the key authors of the report,
+An analysis of 185 randomized controlled trials by the highly regarded and independent Cochrane Review has concluded that the evidence of benefit for children with ADHD is poor (Cochrane Review, November 25, 2015).

 “Our expectations of this treatment are probably greater than they should be.”